hasan-ston/web-scalability-notes/chp5_DataLayer.md

    - **Functional partitioning** (separate databases for separate functions)
    - **Replication** (multiple copies for read scaling and availability)
    - **Sharding** (splitting data across independent servers)

-Each technique has tradeoffs in complexity, consistency, and operational overhead.